realA10001986/Flux-Capacitor/README.md

      <td align="left">*654321&#9166;</td><td>3654321</td>
     </tr>
 </table>

+(*) Chase speed changes are not executed if a speed knob is active; if the FC uses GPS speed from a TCD, the commands have no visual effect, but the changes are saved.

 [Here](https://github.com/realA10001986/Flux-Capacitor/blob/main/CheatSheet.pdf) is a cheat sheet for printing or screen-use.
 (Note that MacOS' preview application has a bug that scrambles the links in the document.
 Acrobat Reader does it correctly.)